wiredopposite/OGX-Wireless-WebApp/README.md

 ## Connection issues
 If you run into connection issues, such as nothing happening after selecting "Pair", clear Chrome's file cache, reset or power off/on the OGX-Wireless adapter, and reload the webpage.

+How to clear Chrome's cache:
-You can clear Chrome's cache by clicking the 3 dots in the top right corner of the window, selecting "Clear browsing data", selecting "Cached images and files", and clicking "Clear data".
+- Click the 3 dots in the top right corner of the window
+- Select "Clear browsing data", selecting "Cached images and files"
+- Click "Clear data"

 Do not select anything else besides "Cached images and files" if you want to keep all your login info and history intact.